Share On

 A Loss In The Family

-If a resident passes away on sanctuary grounds, some sanctuaries give their deceased resident’s non-human family and friends the opportunity to mourn with access to the resident’s body if it’s safe to do so.
+If a resident passes away or is euthanized on sanctuary grounds, some sanctuaries give the individual’s non-human family and friends the opportunity to mourn with access to the resident’s body if it’s safe to do so.
 Each species has their own way of grieving, and letting them process their loss can make the difficult experience of death more gentle for everyone.
-If a resident passes away off-site, unfortunately there is not always a practical way to give your residents this opportunity, especially with larger animals such as cattle or pigs or in situations where you have decided to have a necropsy performed.
-However, you may find that in certain circumstances it is both reasonable and beneficial to bring a resident’s body home in order to give their family and friends closure and time to mourn.
-This practice is especially helpful if one of the other residents appears to be searching or calling for their deceased friend.
+If a resident passes away off-site, unfortunately, there is not always a practical way to give your residents this opportunity, especially with larger species such as cows or pigs or in situations where you have decided to have a post-mortem examination performed.
+However, you may find that in certain circumstances it is both reasonable and beneficial to bring a resident’s body home to give their family and friends closure and time to mourn.
+This practice is especially helpful if one of the other residents appears to be searching or calling for their deceased companion.

 Indefinite Access Is Not What We’re Talking About